osiegmar/logback-gelf/README.md

 `de.siegmar.logbackgelf.GelfUdpAppender`

 * **graylogHost**: IP or hostname of graylog server.
-  If the hostname resolves to multiple ip addresses, round robin will be used.
+  If the hostname resolves to multiple ip addresses, round-robin will be used.
 * **graylogPort**: Port of graylog server.
 Default: 12201.
 * **encoder**: See Encoder configuration below.
 * **maxChunkSize**: Maximum size of GELF chunks in bytes.
 Default chunk size is 508 - this prevents